Instructor Requirements and Resources

 • Consult with their professor before submitting work if there are any questions about what constitutes acceptable use of generative AI tools.

-Access Services has compiled guidance on how to use proximity card readers to lock/unlock classrooms and help faculty and staff troubleshoot possible challenges with accessing rooms when we return to campus for the spring semester.
+Access Services has compiled guidance on how to use proximity card readers to lock/unlock classrooms and help faculty and staff troubleshoot possible challenges with accessing rooms.

 Access to classrooms and buildings that are not managed by specific departments are assigned to individuals at the request of their departments.
 UNLV Access Services, in coordination with department representatives, strives to ensure that employees have access to the campus spaces they regularly utilize.
 We recognize that sometimes challenges may occur.
 See below for information to help navigate these situations: